Plaza Mayor, Aranda de Duero

 This is a a Benedictine monastery, in the small town of Santo Domingo de Silos.
 It is named after the 11C Saint Dominic of Silos.
 The original abbey dates from the 7th Century, and it was built in the 11th and 12th Centuries.

-We enjoy our Travels to Cloisters, and the Silos Abbey, with its two-story cloister, was on our list of places to see.
+We enjoy our Travels to Cloisters, and the Silos Abbey, with its two-level cloister, it was on our list of places to see.
 The capitals have carved scenes.
 The lower level has carvings with dragons, centaurs, lattices and mermaids.
 The cloisters are the only parts that remain from the monastery that has not changed from its original construction.

 From here it is on to Burgos.
 Driving in Spain is very pleasant.
 There are numerous autoroutes, four lane highways, the majority have no toll.